dianaeun/my-little-bookstore/project_mlb/README.md

 The source codes for the project are classified into two categories: front-end and back-end.

-The frontend is connected to our backend server; 'Fetch books', 'Add book', 'Delete book', 'Discussion', 'Login', etc functonalities can actually fetch or add data by accessing our MongoDB.
+The frontend is connected to our backend server; MERN stack and graphQL are used.

 To explore our application, there are two options avaiable below.